-Some information related to Three Garfield Electronics Products
+Some information related to Four Garfield Electronics Products

 I was recently helping a friend troubleshoot a Dr Click 2 sync generator which was no longer accepting MIDI input.
 We noticed that the Z80 chip does not have a RAM chip connected to it.
 This seemed odd, so we decided to dump the EPROM and have a look at the code.
 Here is a binary image of the 2716 used for the Z80 code, and here is a text file showing the source code.
 As you can see, the code was written carefully to avoid using any RAM.
 No pushes, pops, or subroutine calls.
 It's very simple code, so it wasn't hard to avoid using RAM, it's just a little unusual to see a Z80 with no RAM.

 Since I had so much fun drawing out the schematic for the MiniDoc, I decided to create one for the original Dr Click.
 I had never seen one of these and had no idea how much circuitry it contained.
 Someone sent me theirs to work on and learn about.
 When I first opened it up, I immediately decided to give up on capturing the schematic.
 Too much work.
-But then as I started trying to repair it, I realized how tough it is to work on these units without any schematic.
+But then as I started trying to repair it, I realized how hard it is to work on these units without any schematic.
 It's a lot different from an analog synthesizer, where you sort of know the rough layout of things after working on a few.
 So anyway, I ended up capturing the oscillator/metronome board, since it had issues (bad crystal, CD4070, and CD4013), then ended up doing the front panel pc board and what I am calling the 48/96 output pc board as well.
-I did not attempt the FSK decoder, or the memory board originally, but just recently I was repairing another Dr Click, and the rhythm generators stopped working during testing.
+I did not draw out the FSK decoder or the memory board originally, but just recently I was repairing another Dr Click, and the rhythm generators stopped working during testing.
 I discovered that the 48X clock which drives them comes from the FSK board, so I drew out the remaining two schematics and added them to the archive.
 Hopefully my drawings will be a lot better than nothing and will make some repairs a lot easier.
-So far I have found six bad 4000-series chips.
+I found six bad 4000-series chips.
 Four of them were RCA 4013's with date code 1982.
 I also dumped the two 2716's that contain the divider ratios for the different thumbwheel metronome rate settings.
 I have put pdf's of my schems, the two EPROM binaries, and a copy of the Dr Click User manual in an archive here.
 My schematics may contain errors, since they were created with an ohmmeter and a lot of patience.
 (I think some of the notes I added about the frequency of clock signals at particular spots are incorrect) The front panel board was really trying, as the traces go all over the place, and run under chips on the top side, then you have to figure out which of the 3 traces that comes out the other side is that one.
 Or does it connect to a pin of that IC underneath it?
 By the way, my schematics of the 48/96 pc bd contain circuitry that seems to be generating 384X and 64X outputs, which the manual does not mention.
 These are accessed by pushing cables only part-way into the 24 and 12X output jacks.
 Maybe these were added in later versions?
 The second Dr Click that I worked on had 11 bad 4000-series CMOS chips, located on five different pc boards.
 Ouch!

 Note: My Dr Click schematics were made from a unit containing the memory function.
 These have two pushbuttons and an LED mounted on the front edge.
 Units that do not have this feature contain two fewer pc boards inside, and the rear panel jacks connect directly to the front panel pc board, instead of passing through what I call the 48/96 output board.
 Probably the front panel pc board is a little different on these (earlier?) units.
 Also, one that I saw recently did not have any silkscreen to identify the IC's.
 The chips are numbered in relation to their placement on the pc bd.
 Looking from the top side of the board, left rear is U1, then the chip in front of it is U2, etc. When you reach the front edge of the bd, shift right and go back to the rear for the next chip.
 Once they are matched up to the schematic, you could write the numbers on the pcb with a Sharpie.